 Sharon’s Burundi Mission Trip – 2017

-Taphan Hin August 2017 Belas Kumana vyose birashoboka: Nothing is Impossible, We began this adventure of dedicating the church with many challenges, or as Pastor says, many opportunities for God to show up.
+Achalpur August 2017 Paracambi Kumana vyose birashoboka: Nothing is Impossible, We began this adventure of dedicating the church with many challenges, or as Pastor says, many opportunities for God to show up.
 Despite these challenges, God showed up and has done great things.
 Not only did we dedicate the church, take trips to familiarize ourselves with the community and visit most of my sponsored children, we also began to form partnerships among different segments of the community.
 This mission center has become much more than a building with some weekly activities.
 It is a community wide effort to improve the whole area of Muyinga.

 I had the opportunity to introduce Bishop and other church leaders to people in the community who have similar dreams and goals that we do.
 One exciting development is the possible connection between the church and World Vision.
 I also introduced several peacemakers, including one that the Buttries trained, to each other and encouraged them to work together in Muyinga.

 In the future, we hope to meet with pastors and business people of the area to see how we can expand the team to work together.
 In the meantime, I will set up a discussion group called “Urukundo” which means love so people can continue to pray and plan together.
 I also hope to strengthen the ties between Honolulu and Muyinga by presenting the Mayor of Muyinga with a key to the city of Honolulu.